prenatalppkt

 cd prenatalppkt

-python -m venv venv
+python3 -m venv venv

 source venv/bin/activate # On Windows: venv\Scripts\activate

-Install package in editable mode
+# Install in development mode

 pip install -e ".[test]"

-Verify installation
+# Verify installation

 Usage Examples